ymontmarin/adamsrt/README.md

 ## New optimizers
 ### Methods
-The paper introduce a geometrical framework which allows to identify behaviour of Adam which are not easily translated in the context of optimization on manifold.
+The paper introduces a geometrical framework which allows to identify behaviour of Adam which are not easily translated in the context of optimization on manifold.
 We introduce the rescaling and transport (RT) of the momentum and standardization (S) of the step division in Adam to neutralize these effects.
-We are able to apply these transformation to Adam with few lines of codes and introduce AdamS and AdamSRT.
+We are able to apply these transformations to Adam with only a few lines of code to propose AdamS and AdamSRT.

 ### Usage
-These optimizers (AdamSRT, AdamS) are conceived to give a particular treatment on layer followed by BN (or other normalization layer).
+These optimizers (AdamSRT, AdamS) are built to give a specific treatment on layers followed by BN (or other normalization layer).
 To use it with pytorch, you need to use paramgroups of pytorch (see the [doc](https://pytorch.org/docs/stable/optim.html#per-parameter-options)).
 It allows you to specify the parameters followed by a normalization and activate the special treatment option `channel_wise=True` for these parameters.

 The typical use for 2D convolutional networks where a convolutional layer is followed by a BN layer looks like: